Is CBD Oil Legal Where You Live? Find Out Here

 Wisconsin – The state of Wisconsin has a medicinal cannabis law and an industrial hemp pilot program; it used to allow only doctors and pharmacies to distribute CBD, but currently, farmers that cultivate hemp can legally make CBD oil.

 Wyoming – The state of Wyoming has an in-depth medical cannabis law that allows CBD for residents with qualifying conditions; it also has an industrial hemp program and currently permits CBD for legal use and possession.
+Voters may get the chance to vote on both medical cannabis and decriminalization of cannabis in 2022.

 The Legal Status of CBD Oil